 - Do you care if the curriculum has Canadian content?

 - Do you want a program that is open & go with daily plans of exactly what you are to do or do you want more flexibility?

-A note here: You are going to find that the homeschool market is very saturated with Christian American resources.
-If you want something Canadian, you will have to mix and match because there currently isn’t a boxed set for Canadians.
+A note here: You will find that the homeschool market is saturated with Christian American resources.
+If you want something Canadian, prepare to mix and match because there currently isn’t a boxed set for Canadians.
 Also, there are some great secular resources out there, but again – you might need to search a little deeper.

 Some resources to help:

 - Curriculum Purchase Planner – This post contains links to other homeschooling families and how they select their curriculum each year.
-At the bottom of the page is a planner you can use to figure out what you are going to use and a way to keep track of what you have bought / found already.
+At the bottom of the page is a planner you can use to figure out what you will use and a way to keep track of what you have bought / found already.

 - Cathy Duffy Reviews